Ezra Koenig: Vampire Weekend

-In 2005, Ezra formed the indie rock band Vampire Weekend.
-The name of the group was in reference to an unreleased indie film of the same name that Ezra and his friends produced during a vacation.
-In the film, Ezra portrayed the protagonist, Walcott, a man hell-bent on escaping Cape Cod as he believed vampires were coming.
+In 2005, Koenig formed the indie rock band Vampire Weekend.
+The name of the group was in reference to an unreleased indie film of the same name that Koenig and his friends produced during a vacation.
+In the film, Koenig portrayed the protagonist, Walcott, a man hell-bent on escaping Cape Cod as he believed vampires were coming.
 Many songs from the band's eponymous release made reference to the film.